mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 *** =hint

 *** =feedbacks
-- Note that the vocabulary\_ids are available in readible format!
+- Note that the vocabulary\_ids are available in readable format!
 - Check your query
 - Check your query
 - Check your query